EmiliaComputing/DataScience/README.md

 The end purpose of this project is for me to develop a greater understanding of using computers to create data science projects, analysing data and natural language processing.

 ### Design
 This is a text based program.
 The user interacts with the computer by typing a review into a box.
 The computer then decided whether this review is positive or negative and gives it a “star rating”.
 This rating goes from a series of one to five, with one being the worst and five being the best.
 The computer prints out a number followed by a decimal number.

     {'1 star': 0.42582544684410095, '2 stars': 0.3665180206298828, '3 stars': 0.3938756585121155, '4 stars': 0.4008767902851105, '5 stars': 0.49512746930122375}

-The decimal points below show the likelyhoods that the review would be given that number of stars.
+The higher the number, the higher the likelihood that the review being given that star rating.

+### Issues during the project
+There is an issue with this project.
+Despite the project being accurate when dealing with positive reviews, it is not accurate when the reviews are negative.
+When the reviews are negative, they are given higher, more positive star ratings than they should be.
+A possible cause of this is the data set which I use for this project.

+### Evaluation
+I think that this project went well because from this project I developed a greater understanding of using computers to create data science projects, analysing data and natural language processing.

+I also created a project which could determine the star rating of a review based on training data and the language used in that review.

+However, this project was not accurate when the reviews were negative.
+A possible cause of this is the data that I had used whilst making this project.
+Therefore, if I were to do this project again, I would use a different data set.